 Course Name/Description Credit Prerequisite World Lit/Comp (Y) This course focuses on a study of World Literature; the students develop an understanding of chronological context and the relevance of period structures in literature within world cultures.
-A focus is to explore the ways the work's place of origin affects its structure and how the chronology of 1.0 1 wait of English and it a literary work affects its meaning.
+A focus is to explore the ways the work's place of origin affects its structure and how the chronology of a literary work affects its meaning.
 The students 1.0 1 unit of English credit develop an understanding of literature as both a culture's product and a culture-bearer.
 An exploration of commonalities and differences among works of literature from different times and places in the world is a major component.
 The students will read across the curriculum to develop academic and personal interests in different subjects.
 ESL World Lit/Comp (Y) This course focuses on a study of World Literature; the students develop an understanding of chronological context and the relevance of period structures in literature within world cultures.
-A focus is to explore the ways the work's place of origin affects its structure and how the chronology of a literary work affects its meaning.
-The students 1.0 1 unit of English credit develop an understanding of literature as both a 1.0 T unit of English credit culture's product and a culture-bearer.
+A focus is to explore the ways the work's place of origin affects its structure and how the chronology of 1.0 a literary work affects its meaning.
+The students 1.0 1 unit of English credit develop an understanding of literature as both a culture's product and a culture-bearer.
 An exploration of commonalities and differences among works of literature from different times and places in the world is a major component.
 The students will read across the curriculum to develop academic and personal interests in different subjects.
 Honors World Lit/Comp (Y) Is an accelerated college prep course designed for the student who has a serious interest in interpreting literature.
 It includes literary selections from the entire world of writers to promote proficiency 1.0 1 unit of English credit through a variety of writing styles.
-It stresses 1.0 1 difft of English crodit organization and development of written thought.
+It stresses organization and development of written thought.
 It includes grammar, mechanics and usage, and research skills and activities designed to enhance speaking and listening abilities.